geographika/getting-started-with-mapserver/workshop/content/docs/index.md

 **Getting Started with MapServer** is a half day workshop designed for users to become familiar with MapServer.
-This workshop will cover creating Mapfiles, working with data sources and publishing geospatial data to the web using OGC API standards.Please see the left hand navigation for the table of contents.
+This workshop will cover creating Mapfiles, working with data sources and publishing geospatial data to the web using OGC API standards.
+Please see the left hand navigation for the table of contents.

 # About this tutorial